 2. All residential students, with the exception of those residing at Savin and Main Street Condos,

 are required to purchase a meal plan each semester per the policies outlined in the Student Handbook.

 3. Students, regardless of class year, residing in residence areas without full or partial kitchens inside of the

 suite/apartment must purchase either the Charger Unlimited Gold or Charger unlimited Blue meal plan.
-These residence halls include Bergami Hall, Bethel Hall, Bixler Hall, Botwinik Hall, and the New Residence Hall (Opening Fall 2014).
+These residence halls include Bergami Hall, Bethel Hall, Bixler Hall, and Westside Hall.